The story behind “flatten the curve,” the defining chart of the coronavirus

 The first instance of Flatten the Curve can be found in a paper called Interim pre-pandemic planning guidance: community strategy for pandemic influenza mitigation in the United States: early, targeted, layered use of nonpharmaceutical interventions, and no, it doesn’t exactly roll off the tongue.
 Published in 2007 by the CDC, the paper was a preview to a pandemic like COVID-19, and it suggested simple interventions like social distancing and keeping kids home from school in order to slow the spread of a disease so that the healthcare system could keep up.

 On page 18, a graphic appears called Goals of Community Mitigation.
 No one I’ve talked to at the CDC can remember who made it, but the image is the root of Flatten the Curve as it appears today.
 Rendered in purple, it presents those two familiar curves with three numbered goals: 1.
 Delay outbreak peak 2.
 Decompress peak burden on hospitals/infrastructure 3.
 Diminish overall cases and health impacts.
 These curves don’t appear to be rooted in hard, literal data.
 Rather, they are illustrative of the exponential spread of pandemics, and how we might impact their speed of growth.
-In 2017, when the paper was updated, the graphic lost its 1, 2, 3 numbering scheme, but is otherwise mostly unchanged.
+In 2017, when the paper was updated, the graphic lost its 1, 2, 3 numbering scheme.
+In 2020, the graph’s colors were changed from purple to blue and orange.
+Otherwise, it remained mostly unchanged.

 “I thought it was a beautifully clear and simple illustration of an important concept, but I had no idea that it would end up causing such a stir on Twitter and elsewhere,” says Rosamund Pearce, a data visualization journalist at The Economist.
-Risamund first heard about the graphic from her colleague Slavea Chankova, and she decided to rebuild it for a piece the pair was working on about COVID-19 for The Economist.
+Pearce first heard about the graphic from her colleague Slavea Chankova, and she decided to rebuild it for a piece the pair was working on about COVID-19 for The Economist.

-Pearce made some changes.
-She updated the purple to blue and gold, the colors of her publication.
+Pearce made some updates.
+She tuned the colors to those of her publication.
 She also changed the labeling scheme a bit to assist colorblind readers.
 But mostly, she kept the graphic as close as she could to the original in terms of shape, because as a journalist, she didn’t want to editorialize the work of scientists.

 “The difficulty with these diagrams is showing uncertainty.
 Even though it’s a diagram of a concept and not a model from real data, it’s easy for people to interpret it as a precise prediction, as it looks like a chart and we’re used to charts being precise,” says Pearce.
 “Once you’ve drawn these shapes, they look authoritative, even if they’re intended to be illustrative.
 That’s why I keep as close to the CDC’s as I could.”